 Schedule F

 The Schedule F form is a tax form that is used by farmers to report their income and expenses.
-This form is used by farmers who operate a farm for profit and have gross income of at least $1,000 in a tax year.
+This form is used by farmers who operate a farm for profit and have a gross income of at least $1,000 in a tax year.
 On Schedule F, farmers report their farm income, including sales of livestock, produce, and other products, as well as income from custom work or services.

 In addition to income, Schedule F requires farmers to report their expenses, such as feed, fertilizer, seed, rent, and labor costs.
 The expenses are classified into categories such as farm supplies, taxes, insurance, and repairs, and the total amount is deducted from the farm income to determine the net income or loss.
 The net income or loss is reported on the farmer's tax return and is used to calculate the farmer's income tax liability.